Introduction to Home Alarm Systems

 There are primarily three types of monitoring services available:

-• Professional Monitoring: This service involves a dedicated team of security professionals monitoring your alarm system 24/7.
-When an alarm is triggered, they contact you and, if necessary, dispatch emergency services.
+- Professional Monitoring: This service involves a dedicated team of security professionals monitoring your alarm system 24/7.
+When an alarm is triggered, they reach out to you and, if necessary, dispatch emergency services.
 This is considered the most reliable form of monitoring as it ensures that trained personnel handle any emergency.

 Response Time and Protocols